kikolobo/homebridge-lutron-homeworks/README.md

 </p>

 # Homebridge Lutron Homeworks Plugin

-This plugin intends to integrate HomeKit with Lutron Homeworks processors.
-It has been tested with QS but should work with any Homeworks systems.
-Currently only supports Homeworks processors but if there's enough interest it should't be difficult to expanded to other Lutron systems.
+This plugin intends to integrate Lutron Homeworks lighting automation processors to Apple Homekit via Homebridge (http://homebridge.io) platform.

+In its current form it only accepts dimmers or laods and it has only been tested with Homeworks QS systems but it should work with any Lutron systems (Caseta/RadioRA I, II) since it uses standard lutron integration protocol via sockets (telnet as Lutron calls it).

+I plan to integrate more devices like viartual keypad presses and sensors if enough people wants it.

-To install, please follow normal Homebridge install procedures, and use the config UI to add loads or dimmers to your system.
+To install, please follow normal Homebridge install procedures, and use the config UI to add lights.

+Also you will need lutron telnet access which you will need to gather your credentials from your installer.

 This is a work in progress and we are currently releasing as Beta.
-Please open an issue to let me know on any problems you encounter.
+Please open an issue to let me know on any problems you encounter or suggestions.